Skip to Content

 Tower Bridge, Bryce Canyon National Park

 Grasses, willows, tiger salamanders, and Missouri irises sit among the rocky landscape.
-Pay attention to the quiet; you may hear the buzzing wings of a broad-tailed hummingbird or the calls of a violet-green swallow.
+Pay attention to the quiet; you may hear a broad-tailed hummingbird’s buzzing wings or a violet-green swallow’s calls.

 19. Meet the Natural Bridge